-A Rosh HaShanah Family Service is held at 2:30 PM
+A Rosh Hashanah Family Service for children is held at 2:30 PM

-More about Rosh Hashannah and the Yamim Noraim, Days of Awe can be found at:
+To read more on Rosh Hashannah and the Yamim Noraim, Days of Awe please click the link below: